 My research interests are directed towards the relationship between built-environment and people’s health and behaviour and the process and outcomes of their participation in the design and research process with a focus on children’s learning environment and child-friendly city design.
 My research experience and skills has inspired and shaped my practice and I have always made conscious efforts to integrate design in research and vice versa.
 Having set my feet in both practice and academia, I thrive to remove the disciplinary silos and reduce the gap between academia and practice and co-founded A Place in Childhood (APiC) on a mission to promote and conceive Inclusive Child-Friendly Environments through a triad of practice-based Research, Advocacy and Action.

 I have presented nationally and internationally on the topic of designing for children’s learning and health and engaging young people in design, including in a 2017 TEDx talk entitled, “How to get your kids to love learning”.
 My co-designed school ground in Bangladesh received several prestigious international awards including ASLA Honor Award in 2017 and Place Design Award by EDRA in 2016.
-I am now working as a research associate at the University College London on a EU funded project called INHERIT that aims to identify environmentally sustainable ways of living, moving and consuming for improving health and reducing health inequalities.
+I am now working as an Assistant Professor of Urban Design at Cardiff University, prior to that I was a research fellow at the University College London on a EU Horizon 2020 funded project called INHERIT that aims to identify environmentally sustainable ways of living, moving and consuming for improving health and reducing health inequalities.
 I am also working on co-design of an outdoor learning environment with Rohingya children in the refugee camp in CoxsBazar-Teknaf-Ukhia in Bangladesh.